Russians all over the country was diving into the frozen water on Jan. 19. Source: AP

 A firefighter explains one of the most popular and impressive Russian traditions without taking his eyes from the baptismal springs, where men and women reappear in bathing suits.
 "This is how Orthodox Christians reminisce about the baptizing of Jesus Christ: they dig holes in the ice,” he says.
 On the night of January, a priest blesses the water into which the believers dive in the next day.

-Assisted by two security guards, a woman slowly walks down the wooden staircase that leads to the Iordan, which is the Russian named for Jordan, as in the Jordan River.
+Assisted by two security guards, a woman slowly walks down the wooden staircase that leads to the Jordan.
 She makes the sign of the cross.
 Then she holds her breath and dips her head three times.
-“In the Name of the Father, the Son and the Holy Spirit.”
+“In the Name of the Father, the Son

 As she comes out of the water, a cloud of steam escapes from her body.
 She covers herself with a towel and slowly, quietly, moves towards the two heated tents where the faithful get undressed and drink tea.